Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 1750s.
 Master I. Pozier

-Among the items created by the Swiss Jeremiah Pozier for the Russian court is a luxurious agraph buckle 25 centimeters long.
+Among the items created by the Swiss Jeremiah Pozier for the Russian court is a luxurious agraf buckle 25 centimeters long.

-Heavy gold, ermine-lined coronation robes on the days of celebrations were fastened with huge elegant buckles, designed primarily for visual effect.
+Heavy gold, ermine-lined coronation robes on days of celebration were fastened with huge ornate buckles, designed primarily for visual effect.

-A subtle sense of decorativeness helped the jeweler to create a buckle, unusual in shape, fabulous in wealth.
+A subtle sense of decorativeness helped the jeweler create a buckle that was unusual in shape and fabulous in richness.

-It is made in the form of a bow of three lush branches, studded with diamonds.
-The intertwining branches are massive, but at the same time create the impression of lightness - due to the fact that small flowers on thin stems are scattered among the juicy leaves.
+It is made in the form of a bow from three lush branches studded with diamonds.
+The intertwining branches are massive, but at the same time create the impression of lightness - due to the fact that small flowers on thin stems are scattered among the succulent leaves.

-Careful thoughtfulness of every detail of the design of the product, free composition, combination of diamonds of different quality - all this characterizes the style of I. Pozier, the best of the best "diamond makers" of the 18th century.
+Careful thought out of every detail of the design of the product, free composition, combination of diamonds of different quality - all this characterizes the style of I. Pozier, the best of the best “diamond makers” of the 18th century.

-The buckle was at one time worn by Elizaveta Petrovna, and then it in turn belonged to other Russian rulers, becoming a fastener on the coronation ermine mantle.
+The buckle was once worn by Elizaveta Petrovna, and then it in turn belonged to other Russian rulers, becoming a clasp on the coronation ermine robe.

 SMALL IMPERIAL CROWN